SteveClement/honeypotz/README.md

 /etc/init.d/ssh restart
 ```
 Save and exit.
-### Autorestart kibana
+### Autorestart elasticsearch & kibana
-Due to memory limitations in the droplet (2 gb), kibana eventually crashes, you can set it to autorun using supervisor.
+Due to memory limitations in the droplet (2 gb), kibana or elasticsearch eventually crashes, you can set it to autorun using supervisor.
 ```
 sudo apt-get install supervisor
 ```
+* Add [this file https://github.com/xluccianox/honeypotz/blob/master/kibana.conf] to /etc/supervisor/conf.d
-Add this file to /etc/supervisor/conf.d, then:
+* Add [this file https://github.com/xluccianox/honeypotz/blob/master/elasticsearch.conf] to /etc/supervisor/conf.d
+Then:
 ```
 sudo service supervisor restart
 ```